Payment Tokenization Explained

 Tokenization in eCommerce.
 Tokenization also helps protect your online shopping activities.
 You buy a coffee table on Ikea.com, for example.
 If IKEA has tokenized the card numbers that it keeps on file, your information is safe even if it gets hacked (which it hasn’t).
 The retailer may never actually see or store the credit card number, so if someone weasels into the system (like in the Home Depot breach, for example), all the criminal can see is the randomly generated tokens.
 And here’s something else that’s cool: A new token can be generated for each online retailer — so you’ll have a different code at all the places you’ve shopped.
 So if a retailer has a security breach, all tokens issued to that website can be disabled without you having to get a replacement card.

-In short: Tokenization is a complicated topic, but it’s good to know the basics (and if you’re more visually inclined, we made a simple graphic illustrating how it works below).
+In short: Tokenization is a complicated topic, but it’s good to know the basics (and if you’re more visually inclined, we made a simple graphic illustrating how it works above).
 It’s an exciting evolution in keeping every kind of payment more secure.

 Is tokenized data reversible?